maemo-leste/maemo-user-guide/source/glossary.rst

     EAP
       Enterprise access point, an access point (:term:`AP`) with features for enterprises and large networks.

+    Pre-shared key
+      A shared secret (password) which was previously shared between the two parties using some secure channel before it needs to be used.

     AP
       Access point, a networking hardware device that allows other :term:`Wi-Fi` devices to connect to a wired network.
 Also called :term:`WAP`.